OPTML-Group/OPTML-Group.github.io/posts/Sparse_unlearn_neurips23.md

 ### Model sparsity improves approximate unlearning.

-In Table 1 below, we explore how model sparsity influences the effectiveness of different machine unlearning (MU) methods within the 'prune first, then unlearn' approach.
-We compare these methods to the exact unlearning (Retrain) benchmark.
-We find that increased sparsity consistently enhances unlearning accuracy (UA) and membership inference attack efficacy (MIA-Efficacy), with minimal impact on retained accuracy (RA).
-As sparsity rises, notably at 95%, the performance gap with Retrain narrows, indicating improved unlearning.
-Although Retrain experiences a 3% decline in test accuracy (TA) at high sparsity levels, approximate unlearning methods like FT and IU benefit, showing marked improvements in UA and MIA-Efficacy while better maintaining TA.
+Our paper shows that higher sparsity improves the efficacy of machine unlearning methods in our 'Prune first, then unlearn' paradigm, closely matching the Retrain benchmark, especially at 95% sparsity.
+Despite a minor TA drop in Retrain at high sparsity, methods like FT and IU display significant gains in unlearning accuracy and attack defense, with less impact on TA.

 <center>
     <img style="border-radius: 0.3125em;